Carmen Iohannis

-Carmen Georgeta Johannis (née Lăzurcă born 2 November 1960, latinized as Carmen Iohannis) is a Romanian teacher who served as First Lady of Romania from 2014 to 2025 as the wife of Klaus Iohannis.
+Carmen Georgeta Iohannis (Note: /ro/; also Germanized as Carmen Johannis /de/.) (born 2 November 1960) is a Romanian teacher who served as First Lady of Romania from 2014 to 2025 as the wife of Klaus Iohannis.

 Biography

 Carmen is the descendant of a Romanian Greek-Catholic family from Sântu, a village near Reghin, in the neighbouring Mureș County.
 During the prohibition of the Romanian Greek Catholic Church by the communist authorities, Carmen attended surreptitious services officiated by Archpriest Pompeiu Onofreiu at his home in Șelarilor Street, services which were also attended by Klaus Iohannis.

 Carmen and Klaus met while they were both students at the Babeș-Bolyai University in Cluj-Napoca.
 Immediately after graduation, the two were assigned as teachers to Agnita and Sibiu.
 She was the reason Iohannis chose to stay in Romania when the rest of his family emigrated to Germany in the early 1990's.
 She is an ethnic Romanian, while her husband is an ethnic German of Transylvanian Saxon descent.
 They married in 1989.

 Carmen is an English teacher at the Gheorghe Lazăr National College in Sibiu.

-In a ranking conducted by perfecte.ro, Carmen Iohannis was listed among the most stylish wives of world leaders, alongside Queen Letizia of Spain, Catherine, Princess of Wales, and Queen Rania of Jordan.